CodeNKoffee/packship/README.md

 packship report
 ```

 This command is specifically for reporting issues with the Packship CLI tool, not for issues with your npm package.
+For security and clarity, this command can only be run:

+1. Outside of any package directory, or
+2. Inside a package that was initialized with Packship

-If you run this command in a package that wasn't initialized with Packship, you'll see a warning message clarifying its purpose.
+If you try to run this command in a package that wasn't initialized with Packship, you'll see an error message and the command will exit.

-When you run this command, you'll be given two options:
+When you run this command in a valid context, you'll be given two options:

 1. **Automatic Submission** - Submit the issue directly to GitHub from the terminal (requires a GitHub token)
 2. **Manual Submission** - Get formatted issue content to copy and paste into GitHub's issue form